Massive demand for foreign & Cambodian English Teachers

 You might be surprised to learn that there are travel companies in Phnom Penh organising tours for westerners to visit poor families, orphanages and the like.
 While I am sure tours of this kind are a source of much-needed funds – and most of the participants are well-meaning, it’s a bizarre practice and a good example of ‘Only in Cambodia’.
 Exhibiting kids like we exhibit animals in a zoo is demeaning and probably violates fundamental human rights.
 Most people in a developed country, parents in the UK, for example, would be appalled if their child’s kindergarten group was ‘displayed’ or required to sing a cute song for a busload of foreign tourists.
 Give this kind of activity a miss.

-TESOL Course in Cambodia AVSE-TESOL
+TESOL Cambodia

 Don’t give money to kids